allisonwiggins/RecommendationsFinalProject/index.md

 ---
-title: The Case of the Italian Olives
+title: Yelp Restaurant Recommendations

 ---

 This is the home page

-## Lets have fun
+## Our Motivation

 >here is a quote